Ancient drama remakes in post-war Greek cinema: Electra (1962)

 Greek cinema in the 1960s

-Prank comedy is a commercial genre that also appears for the first time in the 1960s and becomes popular to the wide audience.
-The themes of prank comedy are taken from the daily life of ordinary people and are based on typical misunderstandings, intrigues, the pregnancy-marriage theme, popular perceptions regarding male and female equality, popular entertainment themes such as the buzuki night-life, and finally the ‘revelation’ theme, where poor yet honest people reveal cunning plots against rich aristocratic victims.
+Prank comedy is a commercial genre that emerged in the 1960s and became popular with a wide audience.
+The themes of prank comedy are taken from the daily life of ordinary people and are based on typical misunderstandings, intrigues, the pregnancy-marriage theme, popular perceptions regarding male and female equality, popular entertainment themes such as the buzuki nightlife, and finally, the ‘revelation’ theme, where poor yet honest people reveal cunning plots against rich aristocratic victims.

 The personality and the work of Michael Cacoyiannis